-- Scaly or rough skin.
+- Scaly or rough.

 - Diabetes: People with diabetes may have trouble with wound healing, particularly on their feet.

-- Inflammatory bowel disease (IBD): Some IBD medications can lead to skin problems such as vitiligo or eczema.
+- Inflammatory bowel disease (IBD): Some IBD medications can lead to problems such as vitiligo or eczema.

-- Lupus: This chronic condition can lead to inflammation and skin problems, such as rashes, sores or scaly skin patches.
+- Lupus: This chronic condition can lead to inflammation and skin problems, such as rashes, sores or scaly patches.

-Skin changes can also be the result of pregnancy, stress or hormonal changes.
-For example, melasma is a common skin disease that mostly affects pregnant women.
+Changes can also be the result of pregnancy, stress or hormonal changes.
+For example, melasma is one of the common skin problems that mostly affects pregnant women.